Wang-Boxiang/Spatial-Frequency-Generative-Fixed-Filter-Active-Noise-Control/README.md

 The executed notebook includes a prediction summary table.
 Across all tested reverberation times and noise cases, the CRNN predicts the expected source grid for every segment.

-## License

-This project is released under the GNU General Public License v3.0.
-See `LICENSE`.